Suryanarayanamurthy/unleashed-capital-full-stack/README.md

 cd frontend/home-page && npm test
 ```

+## Other useful npm scripts (at root level)

+- `npm run backend-start` :when you want to run start scripts of the backend services (useful to do [backend test](#test) by launching only the backend services).

+- `npm run dev`:
+like "npm start" but runs all the services in dev mode (usinging nodemon).

+- `npm run backend-dev`:
+launches only the backend services in dev mode.

 # Structure
 This application is structured to be a micro-service architectured application, with scalability in mind.